A home-based rehabilitation intervention for survivors of stroke with severe disability (HoRSSe study)

 Who we are working with?

-We are working with a team in Nottingham, to whom survivors with complex needs are referred and who would like to improve the service they provide.
+We are working with three teams across the country to whom survivors with complex needs are referred and who would like to improve the service they provide.

 How are patients and the public involved?